 - Survey result: a 4-day work week isn’t the ultimate solution

 - 3 reasons a four-day work week won’t eliminate burnout

 Where the 4-day work week is at heading into 2023

-While not a new idea, the “four-day work week” concept has been gaining momentum across the globe in 2022.
+While not a new idea, the “four-day work week” concept has been gaining momentum across the globe in 2022 and 2023.
 The largest trial of the four-day work week to date is ongoing in the United Kingdom, with over 70 companies and 3,300 employees participating.